 They didn’t’ ask the question, “How are you doing”.

-When I coach people on opening their sales call, either face-to-face, on a cold phone call, or now in sales email, I encourage them to refrain from asking the question “How are you doing today?”
-It doesn’t add anything to the conversation and it leads the prospect to a place where the sales rep may not want them to go.
+When I coach people on opening their sales call, I encourage them to not ask the question “How are you doing today”.
+This question doesn’t add anything to the conversation and it leads the prospect to a place where you may not want them to go.

 Just today, I encountered the same situation.
 I called the car dealership to schedule some maintenance work on my car and reached Bobbi, who was answering calls and scheduling appointments.